Areas and suburbs in Dublin

 Upmarket suburbs in Dublin

 Ranelagh on the south side and Clontarf on the north are popular with expats.
-They have good access to public transport, are roughly 10 minutes from the city centre and boast lively nightlife.
-There are some beautiful houses in these areas – large enough for any expat who wants a garden, parking and privacy for their family.
+They both have good access to public transport, are roughly 10 minutes from the city centre and boast lively nightlife.
+There are some beautiful houses in these areas too – large enough for any expat who wants a garden, parking and privacy for their family.

 The areas of Ballsbridge and Donnybrook cater for a more settled crowd and most of the embassies are located here.
 Still, the closer one gets to Baggott Street the more the tempo rises.